GA4 Data Generative AI BigQuery

 • Writing complex Python scripts or custom pipelines

-With BigQuery’s built-in support for Vertex AI models via AI.GENERATE(), we can now perform tasks like:
+With BigQuery’s built-in support for Vertex AI models via AI.GENERATE(), you can now analyze unstructured GA4 data directly within SQL.

 • Translation